Consumer Health Digest #14-08

 Individual counseling during which parents voice their fears may be more effective but can require considerable time.
 It might also be useful to try to decrease the spread of misinformation through mainstream media channels.

-Pair arrested for practicing homeopathy without a license.
-Based on the results of an undercover investigation, the Salt Lake County district attorney has charged Lorraine Ann Lonnie and Karyl Eugene Harkins with unlawful and unprofessional conduct for practicing homeopathic medicine without a license.
+Pair charged with practicing homeopathy without a license.
+Based on the results of an undercover investigation, the Salt Lake County district attorney has charged two with unlawful and unprofessional conduct for practicing homeopathic medicine without a license.
 Both worked at a clinic that requires patients to join its "private membership association" in order to receive services.
-An investigator who consulted Harkins for "pressure in the head, shoulder pain, frequent urination, and frequent thirst" reported that Harkins placed two fingers on the investigators arm, asked questions, then diagnosed "worms, fluxes, bacteria in his body, and 26 kinds of tape worms." and sold $259 in supplements.
-An investigator who did a similar investigation of Lonnie reported being diagnosed with allergies, parasites, fungal infections, rickets and softening of the bones.
+An investigator who consulted one of them for "pressure in the head, shoulder pain, frequent urination, and frequent thirst" reported that he placed two fingers on the investigator's arm, asked questions, then diagnosed "worms, fluxes, bacteria in his body, and 26 kinds of tape worms." and sold $259 in supplements.
+An investigator who did a similar investigation of the other reported being diagnosed with allergies, parasites, fungal infections, rickets and softening of the bones.
 Both agents were sold supplement products.
-Harkins has no health-related license.
-Lonnie is licensed as a massage therapist, but exceeded the legal scope of her practice.
+One of the pair has no health-related license.
+The other is licensed as a massage therapist, but supposedly exceeded the legal scope of her practice.
 Update: The case was dismissed, and the court ordered the relevant records to be expunged.
 The reason for the dismissal is not apparent.

 Psychic swindler gets 10-year prison sentence.
 Rose Marks, who with family members operated a fortune-telling business in Fort Lauderdale, Florida and New York City, has been sentenced to just over 10 years in federal prison for defrauding clients out of more than $17.8 million.
 Marks has been jailed since September when a jury found her guilty of 14 charges after a month-long trial.
 Her victims included best-selling romance novelist Jude Deveraux, who was a client since 1991.
 The indictment, which included charges of mail fraud, wire fraud, and money laundering, stated: